Sling TV Packages 2019: Full Channel Lineup

 Some of the links in this post are from our sponsors.
 Read our disclosure to see how we make money.

 When we cut the cord on our cable plan a few years ago, Sling TV was one of the first streaming services we tried.
-While Sling TV packages have changed some since then, the fact that they offer a solid lineup of the most popular channels at a reasonable monthly cost has stayed the same.
+While Sling TV packages have changed some since then, the fact that they offer a decent lineup of the most popular channels at a reasonable monthly cost remains the same.

 This could be the year that you finally cut your overpriced cable bill.
 You’ve taken an important first step by considering Sling TV.